-These conditions contain the formulas on which the condition variables are based.
+These conditions contain one or more formulas that are based on condition variables.
 This syntax is the same as the definition of the formulas in the Formula Editor.
 The execution of commands can thus also be made dependent on the current process status.